Last Updated: 2022-09-27

 hipMemcpy(smoothF, smoothF_dev, nElements*sizeof(real), hipMemcpyDeviceToHost);

-__global__ void smoothField_gpu( real* weights, real *f, real *smoothF, int nx, int ny, int N);
+smoothField_gpu declaration to smoother.h__global__ void smoothField_gpu( real* weights, real *f, real *smoothF, int nx, int ny, int N);

 $ make clean && make